aathijmuthu/aathijmuthu/README.md

 👋 Hi there, I'm Aathi Muthu, an undergraduate student at UC San Diego.

-🔭 I’m interested in and am working on projects involving machine learning, data science, and data analytics.
+🔭 I’m interested in and am working on projects involving machine learning, data science, and software engineering.

 🌱 I’m looking for professional work through internships or interesting projects.